Naval Ravikant: Career

 In 2014, Ravikant co-founded MetaStable Capital, a cryptocurrency hedge fund.
 A June 2017 regulatory filing reported the fund's assets as $69 million, with investors including Andreessen Horowitz and Sequoia Capital.

-Spearhead.co investment fund

 In 2017, Ravikant launched Spearhead, an investment fund that provides capital to founders to enable them to invest in technology startups as angel investors.
 The fund's third cohort raised $100 million for 15 founders.
 Companies backed by Spearhead founders include Neuralink, Opendoor, and Rippling.

-Podcasting and writing

 Ravikant hosts a podcast, Nav.al, where he discusses topics including philosophy and investing.
 He has also been a guest on podcasts such as The Joe Rogan Experience and The Tim Ferriss Show.

 With Ravikant's permission, Eric Jorgenson curated his tweets, essays, and interviews into a book titled The Almanack of Naval Ravikant: A Guide to Wealth and Happiness.

-Airchat

 In 2023, Ravikant co-founded Airchat, a social media application that uses voice notes and AI-powered transcription.

+In 2026, Forbes named Ravikant to its "Self-Made 250" list.